Brazil's Bolsonaro says hopes coronavirus quarantine measures end this week

-Speaking with supporters in Brasilia, he also opposed the view of a fan who called for the country's supreme court to be shut, with Bolsonaro saying Brazil was a democratic country and the top court would remain open.
+Speaking with supporters in Brasilia, he also opposed the view of one who called for the country's supreme court to be shut, with Bolsonaro saying Brazil was a democratic country and the top court would remain open.
+Bolsonaro is one of the few global leaders who has openly railed against lockdown measures to combat the coronavirus.
+He has doggedly asserted that the economic risks of shutting down Brazil's economy outweigh the dangers posed by a disease he calls a "little cold."

+Despite Bolsonaro's protests, many of Brazil's governors have more or less shut down their states, leading to an angry response from the president.
+Bolsonaro has also clashed with his own health officials, firing his popular health minister last week after they clashed over social distancing measures.
+With Brazil's coronavirus outbreak appearing to be a few weeks behind those in Europe and the United States, it is unlikely Brazil's governors will end stay-at-home measures this week as the president wants.

+In an interview with Reuters last week, Rio de Janeiro's state Health Secretary Edmar Santos said the peak of the outbreak will hit Rio in May, which would be a "very, very complicated" time.
+Santos, who has been diagnosed with COVID-19, the potentially lethal respiratory disease caused by the coronavirus, said the curve in Rio was not yet flattening, despite measures imposed by Governor Wilson Witzel, who is also ill with the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)